Eta Carinae: Lesser Eruption

 A new brightening started in 1887, peaked at about magnitude 6.2 in 1892, then at the end of March 1895 faded rapidly to about magnitude 7.5.
-Although there are only visual records of the 1890 eruption, it has been calculated that Eta Carinae was suffering 4.3 magnitudes of visual extinction due to the gas and dust ejected in the Great Eruption.
+Although there are only visual records of the 1890 eruption, it has been calculated that η Carinae was suffering 4.3 magnitudes of visual extinction due to the gas and dust ejected in the Great Eruption.
 An unobscured brightness would have been magnitude 1.5–1.9, significantly brighter than the historical magnitude.
 Despite this, it was similar to the first one, even almost matching its brightness, but not the amount of material expelled.

 Twentieth century

-Between 1900 and at least 1940, Eta Carinae appeared to have settled at a constant brightness of around magnitude 7.6, but in 1953 it was noted to have brightened again to magnitude 6.5.
+Between 1900 and at least 1940, η Carinae appeared to have settled at a constant brightness of around magnitude 7.6, but in 1953 it was noted to have brightened again to magnitude 6.5.
 The brightening continued steadily, but with fairly regular variations of a few tenths of a magnitude.

-In 1996, the variations were first identified as having a 5.52-year period, later measured more accurately at 5.54 years, leading to the idea of a binary system.
+In 1996, the variations were first identified as having a 5.52 year period, later measured more accurately at 5.54 years, leading to the idea of a binary system.
 The binary theory was confirmed by observations of radio, optical and near-infrared radial velocity and line profile changes, referred to collectively as a spectroscopic event, at the predicted time of periastron passage in late 1997 and early 1998.
 At the same time there was a complete collapse of the X-ray emission presumed to originate in a colliding wind zone.
-The confirmation of a luminous binary companion greatly modified the understanding of the physical properties of the Eta Carinae system and its variability.
+The confirmation of a luminous binary companion greatly modified the understanding of the physical properties of the η Carinae system and its variability.

 A sudden doubling of brightness was observed in 1998–99 bringing it back to naked-eye visibility.
 During the 2014 spectroscopic event, the apparent visual magnitude became brighter than magnitude 4.5.
 The brightness does not always vary consistently at different wavelengths, and does not always exactly follow the 5.5 year cycle.
-Radio, infrared and space-based observations have expanded coverage of Eta Carinae across all wavelengths and revealed ongoing changes in the spectral energy distribution.
+Radio, infrared and space-based observations have expanded coverage of η Carinae across all wavelengths and revealed ongoing changes in the spectral energy distribution.

-In July 2018, Eta Carinae was reported to have the strongest colliding wind shock in the solar neighbourhood.
+In July 2018, η Carinae was reported to have the strongest colliding wind shock in the solar neighbourhood.
 Observations with the NuSTAR satellite gave much higher resolution data than the earlier Fermi Gamma-ray Space Telescope.
 Using direct focussing observations of the non-thermal source in the extremely hard X-ray band that is spatially coincident with the star, they showed that the source of non-thermal X-rays varies with the orbital phase of the binary star system and that the photon index of the emission is similar to that derived through analysis of the γ-ray (gamma) spectrum.